Schlicklab/Hi-BDiSCO/README.md

 2) Inputs:

-The inputs can be modified via input.txt:
+The inputs can be modified via `input.txt`:

 For the default example: